h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 RADIUS/TLS has been widely deployed in at least eduroam {{RFC7593}} and {{EDUROAM}} and in OpenRoaming {{OPENROAMING}}.
 RADIUS/DTLS has seen less adoption, but it is known to be supported in many RADIUS clients and servers.

 It is RECOMMENDED that all implementations of historic RADIUS/TLS be updated to support this specification.
-The effort to implement this specification is minimal, and once implementations support it, administrators can gain the benefit of it with little or no configuration changes.
+Where a system already implements RADIUS over TKS, the additional effort to implement this specification is minimal.
+Once implementations support it, administrators can gain the benefit of it with little or no configuration changes.
 This specification is backwards compatible with {{RFC6614}} and {{RFC7360}}.
 It is only potentially subject to down-bidding attacks if implementations do not enforce ALPN negotiation correctly on session resumption.

 All crypto-agility needed or used by this specification is implemented in TLS.
 This specification also removes all cryptographic primitives from the application-layer protocol (RADIUS) being transported by TLS.
 As discussed in the following section, this specification also bans the development of all new cryptographic or crypto-agility methods in the RADIUS protocol.